 The Senate Immersion Module (SIM) is a 2.5-hour Senate simulation held in the full-scale reproduction of the U.S. Senate Chamber at the Edward M. Kennedy Institute.
 College students are sworn in as Senators for the Day and convene in the Senate Chamber to work together to build legislation on a contemporary, historical, or fictional topic.
 Using tablet technology and led by a team of facilitators who adapt the content for a college audience, participants work together to craft a bill on a historic issue or current policy affecting the country.

 College SIMs can be scheduled for groups of 25-100 participants.
 If requested and available, college groups can be partnered with other colleges for a joint SIM program.
 The SIM is $25 per participant.
-To schedule a program, please complete our School Visit Request Form.
+To schedule a program, please complete our School and Group Visit Request Form.
 For more information, please contact firstname.lastname@example.org.

 The Affordable Care Act